Bandra Terminus–Jammu Tawi Vivek Express

 The 19027 / 19028 Bandra Terminus - Jammu Tawi Vivek Express is an express train of the Vivek Express series belonging to Indian Railways that runs between and in India.

 It operates as train number 19027 from to and as train number 19028 in the reverse direction.

 Coaches

-The train has standard LHB rakes with a maximum speed of 130 km/h.
+Earlier was used to have ICF coach. now The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 22 coaches: